DKupshM/Spotify-Visualizer/README.md

 > keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android

-Then, this fingerprint has to be added to the developer settings.
+Then, this fingerprint has to be added to the spotify developer app settings.
 Ask Dylan to do that for you.

+Finally, you need to have spotify downloaded on the phone that you are using the app.